pierreDev33/crawler.ninja/README.md

 The Crawler component emits different kind of events that plugins can use (see below).
 When the crawl ends, the event 'end' is emitted.

-*Create a new plugin*
+###Create a new plugin

+The following scripts show you the methods/events callbacks that your have to implement for create a new plugin.

 This is not mandatory to implement all crawler events.
-You can also reduce the scope of the crawl by using the different options (see below).
+You can also reduce the scope of the crawl by using the different options (see below the section :  option references).

 ```javascript